Cadillac Allanté: Conception and design

 Chuck Jordan (at the time assigned in Europe with Opel) was not to examine Pininfarina's work.
 However, he could see the design before it was frozen for development because he was friends with Sergio Pininfarina.
 As later told by Maria Vernacchia, Jordan referred to the Allanté as ‘The New Spirit of Cadillac,’ only suggesting a front grille similar to the typical Ferrari's with a classic rectangular grid design.
 Pininfarina opened a new facility specifically for Allanté manufacture outside Turin in rural San Giorgio Canavese, as a dedicated vehicle assembly plant, part of what would become a very long assembly process.

 The car was built on a unique platform known as the V-body, which was a shortened version of the E platform that underpinned the Cadillac Eldorado and other contemporary personal luxury coupes.

-The nameplate Allanté was selected by General Motors from 1,700 computer-generated potential names.
-Originally designed to compete with the Mercedes-Benz SL and Jaguar XJS, the Allanté initially featured a slightly modified variant of the 4.1 L V8 used across Cadillac's model line.
-This was expanded to 4.5 L in 1989, and upgraded to the 4.6 L L37 Northstar in its final year, 1993.
+The nameplate Allanté was selected by GM from 1,700 computer-generated potential names.
+Originally designed to compete with the Mercedes-Benz SL and Jaguar XJS, the Allanté initially featured a modified variant of the HT-4100 V8 used across Cadillac's model line.
+This was changed to the 4.5 L V8 in 1989 and, in turn, to the 4.6 L L37 Northstar in 1993.

 All Allanté models featured a fully electronic instrument and control panel, which was angled towards the driver, without knobs or manual controls.
 GM also implemented electronic controls in select premium mid-to-late 1980s luxury vehicles such as the Buick Reatta, Buick Riviera, and Oldsmobile Toronado Trofeo.
 However, these vehicles included a touchscreen control panel called the Graphic Control Center (GCC), which the Allanté did not.